 Our Regional Business Partner team has supported over 2000 businesses since the initial Level 4 lockdown last year, so we understand the challenges businesses are facing and have a great range of knowledge, experience and expertise to help guide you through this period of uncertainty.

 The services we can offer include:

 This service is being delivered as part of the Regional Business Partner Programme which the government has increased its support of to assist businesses at this time.
-We deliver this service in partnership with the Nelson Tasman Chamber of Commerce, Marlborough Chamber of Commerce, Nelson Tasman Business Trust and Business Trust Marlborough.
+We are the 'Regional Business Partner' for the Top of the South and deliver this service by partnering with the Nelson Tasman Chamber of Commerce, Marlborough Chamber of Commerce, Nelson Tasman Business Trust and Business Trust Marlborough.